DeepLabCut/DeepLabCut/docs/functionDetails.md

 The evaluation results for each shuffle of the training dataset are stored in a unique subdirectory in a newly created directory ‘evaluation-results’ in the project directory.
-The user can visually inspect if the distance between the labeled and the predicted body parts is acceptable.
+The user can visually inspect if the distance between the labeled and the predicted body parts are acceptable.
 In the event of benchmarking with different shuffles of same training dataset, the user can provide multiple shuffle indices to evaluate the corresponding network.
 If the generalization is not sufficient, the user might want to: